JosSebastian/Project_2024_G24/Report.md

 ![Max time/rank - Sorted](./merge_sort/plots/Max_time_per_rank_vs._Number_of_Processes_for_Input_Type__Sorted.png)
 ![Max time/rank - Reverse](./merge_sort/plots/Max_time_per_rank_vs._Number_of_Processes_for_Input_Type__ReverseSorted.png)

+These first graphs show the maximum time taken per rank for the entire main function.
+I chose to plot max time/rank because the merge sort algorithm sends all the data to a single process, so the process that receives all the data takes the longest, and is a good representation of the total time the algorithm takes.
+These plots show a distinct decrease in the total time taken as the number of processors increases.
+The largest impact is seen on a large input size.
+The algorithm appears to take approximately the same amount of time no matter which input type it is.
+I do not have any data for 1024 processors due to communication errors on Grace when attempting to run it.

 ![Max computation time/rank - 1% perturbed](./merge_sort/plots/Max_computation_time_per_rank_vs._Number_of_Processes_for_Input_Type__1_perc_perturbed.png)
 ![Max computation time/rank - Random](./merge_sort/plots/Max_computation_time_per_rank_vs._Number_of_Processes_for_Input_Type__Random.png)
 ![Max computation time/rank - Sorted](./merge_sort/plots/Max_computation_time_per_rank_vs._Number_of_Processes_for_Input_Type__Sorted.png)
 ![Max computation time/rank - Reverse](./merge_sort/plots/Max_computation_time_per_rank_vs._Number_of_Processes_for_Input_Type__ReverseSorted.png)

+These plots above show the computation time for the algorithm.
+These all show very cleanly the decrease of time as the number of processors increases.
+We again see a large impact on the largest input size, and the biggest effect is seen when moving from 2 to 4 processors before the graph seems to flatten.

 ![Max communication time/rank - 1% perturbed](./merge_sort/plots/Max_communication_time_per_rank_vs._Number_of_Processes_for_Input_Type__1_perc_perturbed.png)
 ![Max communication time/rank - Random](./merge_sort/plots/Max_communication_time_per_rank_vs._Number_of_Processes_for_Input_Type__Random.png)
 ![Max communication time/rank - Sorted](./merge_sort/plots/Max_communication_time_per_rank_vs._Number_of_Processes_for_Input_Type__Sorted.png)
 ![Max communication time/rank - Reverse](./merge_sort/plots/Max_communication_time_per_rank_vs._Number_of_Processes_for_Input_Type__ReverseSorted.png)

+The final plots show the communication time for the algorithm.
+The most interesting thing to note is the sharp increase at 64 processors.
+This jump is due to the communication now happening between multiple nodes rather than just on one node.
+Communicating is much more costly when happening across multiple nodes as is obvious on the graph.
+We also see a pattern of increasing communication time as the number of processors increases which makes sense due to more messages being passed because there are more processors.

 ## 5. Presentation
 Plots for the presentation should be as follows: